arshiaafzal/LION/README.md

 Using **LION**, we cast three Linear Transformers to their bi-directional form:
 - **LION-️‍🔥**, the bi-directional variant corresponding to [LinearTransformer](https://arxiv.org/abs/2006.16236).
 - **LION-D**, extending [RetNet](https://arxiv.org/abs/2307.08621).
-- **LION-S**, a Linear Transformer with a stable selective mask inspired by selectivity of SSMs like [Mamba🐍](https://arxiv.org/abs/2405.21060).
+- **LION-S**, a Linear Transformer with a stable selective mask inspired by the selectivity of SSMs like [Mamba🐍](https://arxiv.org/abs/2405.21060).

 By replacing the attention block with **LION (-️‍🔥, -D, -S)**, we achieve performance on bi-directional tasks that is comparable to Transformers and State-Space Models (SSMs) while improving training speed.